healeycodes/lisp-to-js/README.md

 <br>

-This project is an optmizing Lisp compiler and byte code VM.
+This project is an optmizing Lisp compiler and bytecode VM.

-It can compile to JavaScript, or compile to byte code and execute in a VM.
+It can compile to JavaScript, or compile to bytecode and execute in a VM.

-The byte code VM is a little faster than Node.js (TODO: benchmarks).
+The bytecode VM is a little faster than Node.js (TODO: benchmarks).

 <br>

-Byte code VM:
+Bytecode VM:

 ```
 ./program --vm --debug < fib10.lisp